-Edward Muzika experienced Enlightenment one morning simply taking a shower.
+Edward Muzika has written of what he claims was a deep spiritual experience he had one morning simply taking a shower, an experience he likened to that of his spiritual advisor.
 His spiritual advisor wasRobert Adams, who is said to have experienced Awakening at age 14 without any major spiritual training or background.
 Within a few short years of his experience, Adams, at age 18, was walking through the gates of the ashram of the Bhagavan Sri Ramana Maharshi.
 Adams stayed at the ashram or in the caves above the ashram three years, all the while ripening and deepening his experience under the grace and light of the Maharshi.
-Muzika is a direct recipient of Adam's efforts.

 Ed Muzika, at the table where he met with Robert Adams for